kassaaaaa/sg-kassandra/docs/fase-2-plan/ux-design-specification.md

 -   **Speed:** Key actions should feel effortless and immediate.
 Booking is confirmed in seconds, and weather-related schedule changes are communicated instantly after a manager's decision.
 -   **Guidance:** The system is a proactive guide.
 It surfaces weather-related issues and suggests solutions, making complex scheduling decisions simple and intuitive.
 -   **Flexibility:** The system prioritizes intelligent automation but always provides manual overrides for the Manager.
 Customers retain the flexibility to adjust their schedule if an automatic change doesn't suit them.
 -   **Feedback:** Communication is key.
-System-initiated changes are framed positively and reassuringly ("Good news!
-We found a better time for you.").
+System-initiated changes are framed positively and reassuringly ("We found a better time for you.").
 Standard UI feedback is subtle and responsive.

 ### 3.4.
 User Journeys